jmpa-io/jmpa.io/content/stack/_index.md

 ---
-title: Stack 👇
+title: Tech Stack 👇
-description: Here are the tools we use for our tech stack.
+description: "Here are the things we use for in our tech stack:"
 ---